5jt/primes/part1.md

 The test function `{any z#y}[;;floor sqrt N]` checks whether all the candidates up to the square root of `N` have been eliminated.
 Projecting a ternary lambda on `floor sqrt N` binds the test to the square-root.
-(The algorithm has just one arithmetic calculation, and it does it just once.)
+(The algorithm has just one arithmetic calculation, and evaluates it just once.)

 Finally `{x,1+where y}.` combines the pair: the found primes and the bitmask.